Phenomkay/Bank-Churn-Prediction-Model/README.md

 ## Model Training

-Multiple models are trained and compared for performance:
+Multiple models were trained and compared for performance:

 1. **Logistic Regression**
               Accuracy: 0.7032